Is Adobe Crowdsourcing a New Logo?

 Shame On You

-To ask designers to work for free so you can select the one you feel merits some software (at no cost to you) is a slap in the face to the community that buy these professional products.
+To ask designers to work for free so you can select the one you feel merits some software (at no cost to you) is a slap in the face to the community that buys these professional products.
 What message does this send to other companies, ones that do not have the intimate relationship that Adobe has with the graphic design community?
-If Adobe Creative Juices is part of Adobe (see update at bottom of post), then Adobe thinks it’s okay to take advantage of our time, and the perceived value that graphic designers, photographers, typographers, and illustrators provide will continue to erode, and fast.
+If Adobe Creative Juices is part of Adobe (see update at the bottom of post), then Adobe thinks it’s okay to take advantage of our time, and the perceived value that graphic designers, photographers, typographers, and illustrators provide will continue to erode, and fast.
 Do the executives at Adobe ask fifty mechanics to repair their car and pay only the one they feel did the best job?
 Do they buy one hundred apples from the grocery store, take them home, have a bite of each, and pay only for the one that was the sweetest?
 Why should design be an excuse for taking advantage of people?

 Coloring Contests are for Kids Not Designers